-The DSLs are Deborah Meredith, Caroline Sutherland and Tammy Snape.
-In the absence of the DSLs, child protection matters will be dealt with by the deputy DSLs, Lyn Malik and Emma Brown.
+The DSL for both school is Deborah Meredith.
+In the absence of the DSL, child protection matters will be dealt with by the deputy DSL, Caroline Sutherland.

 Acronyms

 This policy contains a number of acronyms used in the Education sector.
 These acronyms are listed below alongside their descriptions.